A Guide to Charging an Electric Car

 Knowing when to charge your electric car can depend on various factors, including your car battery capacity, your daily mileage, and available charging opportunities.
 While it's possible to plug in your electric vehicle (EV) every night, some experts suggest that maintaining a battery level between 20% and 80% might enhance the battery's longevity.

 Charging habits might also depend on your schedule and access to charging stations.
-For daily commuters, overnight charging at home could be the most convenient.
+For daily commuters and most electric car drivers, overnight charging at home could be the most convenient.
 For long trips, planning around public charging stations might be necessary.

 When it comes to charging an electric car in Australia, you have two main options.
 They are: